Kahramanmaraş: The Battle of Marash

+In the years following the battle, the Treaty of Lausanne would be established and Marash would become part of the new Turkish Republic.
+On 7 April 1925, Marash became one of two cities in Turkey to receive a Turkish Medal of Independence (the other city being İnebolu).
 In 1973, Marash's name was changed to Kahramanmaraş when the Turkish government added "Kahraman" to the name, in reference to the resistance to the French occupation after the First World War.
 Kahraman means "heroic" or “brave” in Turkish.